NextDev65/ScriptBox/appscmd/.README/GetHub.md

 1. Open a PowerShell terminal.

 2. Run the script using the following command:
-`.\GetHub.ps1 -Owner 'username' -Repo 'repository' -RegexPattern 'regex pattern'`
+`GetHub -Owner 'username' -Repo 'repository' -FileName 'file name'` `GetHub -Owner 'username' -Repo 'repository' -RegexPattern 'regex pattern'`

-The script will connect to the GitHub API, retrieve the latest release information, filter assets based on the regex pattern, and download the matching asset(s) to the current directory.
+The script will connect to the GitHub API, retrieve the latest release information, filter assets based on the file name or regex pattern, and download the matching asset(s) to the current directory.

-After the script finishes, it will **return** the *name of the last downloaded asset*.
+After the script finishes, it will **return** the *file name of the last downloaded asset*.